Skip to main content

 Letting agent's fees

-If you use a letting agent to find you a property to rent, they might charge you certain fees.
+If you use a letting agent to find a rental property for you, they might charge you certain fees.
 Where the fees are for work the letting agent did for your landlord, you might get these fees refunded to you by the letting agent.

 Fees paid to a letting agent